 Are you ready to completely slather yourself in all things Australia?
 Travel to the Land Down Under and spend a month exploring everything this island nation has to offer.
 Start in Melbourne and move on from there to national parks, wine tastings, the Outback, beach days, sea kayaking, sailing, and loads more.
 Get the total Oz experience with this all-encompassing tour, and, who knows, you might even acquire a taste for Vegemite by the end.

-Big Night Out: Cairns.
-Rainforest walk in Great Otway NP.
+Your Big Night Out Moment: Cairns.
+Rainforest walk in Great Otway National Park.
 12 Apostles visit.
 Aboriginal cultural centre visit.
 Tower Hill Reserve visit.
 Underground mine tour.
 Champagne sunset viewing of Uluru.
 Mala Walk around Uluru and cultural centre visit.
-Hikes at Grampians NP, Kata Tjuta (the Olgas) and Kings Canyon.
+Hikes at Grampians National Park, Kata Tjuta (the Olgas) and Kings Canyon.
 Sydney orientation walk.
 Fraser Island 4×4 excursion.
-Entrance fees to Cooloola Recreation Area and Fraser Island in Great Sandy NP.
+Entrance fees to Cooloola Recreation Area and Fraser Island in Great Sandy National Park.
 Noosa Everglades overnight excursion.
+Noosa Everglades canoeing excursion.
 Whitsunday Islands sailing excursion (3 days).
 Whitehaven Beach visit.
 Internal flight.
 All transport between destinations and to/from included activities.

 Marvel at the 12 Apostles along the Great Ocean Road, bed down at a traditional Outback station, catch the magnificent colours of Uluru at sunset, sail through the gorgeous Whitsunday Islands, explore Fraser Island.